 Pacific Union College (PUC) is reopening its campus in accordance with the state allowances for essential workforce programs.
 At this time, most of PUC's programs will be offered remotely; however, PUC plans to allow a limited number of students to return to campus.
 Students in the essential workforce programs of aviation, emergency management services (EMS), and nursing will be allowed on campus.
-PUC plans to also allow student teachers who are required to assist in person in K-12 classrooms to participate in person (limit of two people per classroom; the supervising teacher and the student teacher).
-Additionally, per state California Department of Public Health (CDPH) guidelines, one anatomy lab will operate in person, following protocols of a cap of 10 students per lab with social distancing, wearing of masks, and gloves.
-The lecture portions for these programs will be held online, and in-person instruction will take place only where hands-on training is required.
-In cases where classes must meet in person, PUC will prepare outdoor classroom spaces with appropriate physical distancing enforced.
-The nursing skills and simulation labs will operate at reduced density with required PPE and appropriate distancing.
-Aviation courses will be online; however, students requiring in-person flight simulator training and flying instruction will follow strict safety protocols.
+PUC plans to also allow student teachers who are required to assist in person in K-12 classrooms to participate in person (limit per classroom based on Napa County guidelines).
+Additionally, per California Department of Public Health (CDPH) guidelines, labs that require in-person delivery and practice will operate in person, as well as a select number of courses that require in-person delivery.
+All labs and classrooms will limit in-person attendance to COVID-19 capacity of rooms, maintain social distancing, wearing of masks, and of gloves.
+The lecture portions for most programs will be held online, and in-person instruction will take place only where hands-on training is required.
+The nursing skills and simulation labs will operate at reduced density with required PPE and COVID-19 appropriate distancing.
+Aviation courses will be online; however, students requiring in-person flight simulator training and flying instruction will follow strict safety and disinfectant protocols.

-The residence halls will house only the students in these respective programs, as well as those who apply and receive approval to stay on campus based on meeting guidelines set forth by the state (i.e., students experiencing safety, housing, food, and access insecurities).
-The residence halls will prioritize single occupancy of rooms.
+The residence halls will house only the students in these respective programs and classes, as well as those who apply and receive approval to stay on campus based on meeting guidelines set forth by the state (i.e., students experiencing safety, housing, food, and access insecurities).
+The residence halls will prioritize single occupancy of rooms; however, double occupancy with safe distancing is also planned.

 This written document provides an overview of how the College will implement a variety of safety measures to establish containment and surveillance protocols as set by Napa County and CDPH.
 These measures include campus education about COVID-19 prevention, implementation of public health mitigation practices, and early identification of positive or suspected cases in our campus community.
-These protocols also provide a framework for reopening campus once Napa County is removed from the County Watchlist and it is deemed wise for campus repopulate safely.
+These protocols also provide a framework for reopening campus once the state tier system allows campus to be repopulated safely.